Frequently asked questions

 How many people on the Mornington Peninsula are infected?

 You can view the latest information about active cases, including by Local Government Area on the State Government website.
-The Victorian Government keeps an interactive report with active COVID-19 cases listed by Council area on page 4 of the report.
+The Victorian Government keeps an interactive page with active COVID-19 cases listed by Council area on the map.

 Can I take my children to the playground/skatepark?

-No, playgrounds and skateparks are closed for the duration of the lockdown period.
+Outdoor playgrounds are open and picnic tables and park benches can be used.
+Skateparks are closed for the duration of the lockdown period.

 Can I go to the beach?

 Yes, beaches are open for exercise but you must stay within 5km of your home.Remember two people maximum in a group and keep your distance to people you do not live with.

 Are boatramps open?